dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 <a name="information-in-holonic-particle-form-exhibits-complicated-behavior-analogous-to-entanglement" />

 ### &#8855; &#8710; &#8968;xx&#8969; [Information In Holonic, Particle Form Exhibits Complicated Behavior Analogous To Entanglement](#information-in-holonic-particle-form-exhibits-complicated-behavior-analogous-to-entanglement)

+- the focus here is on the idea of spatially-distributed agency, as it relates to the social/physical distribution of information, consensus of that information, the social perception of concensus
+  - and how various modes of signaling impact the above, especially when there is some simultaneous or socially implicit consumption of signals
+    - (in which case, information consensus is implicit and expectations of deviation from that consensus require justification/explanation)

+- the projection of epistemic structures into society (esp logistic)
+  - distributed programs and social physics
+  - amplication of information (X) confidence in the current/future consensus of information.
+    - when we know that information has been distributed, it changes our actions
+    - if information hasn't been distributed yet, but it likely will be, it will affect our current actions
+  - how the recognition & acknowledgement of information consensus amplifies (probabilities of types of actions/reactions by agents.)
+    - deciding what information to propagate (bandwidth constraints)
+    - a good example of this is logistics in business and the establishment of procedures.
+      - how do you change processes?
+      - how do quasi-deterministic aspects of processes yield certainty and reduce risk?
+      - how do concrete expectations influence the decision-making of business partners? i.e. in business-to-business relationships
+        - when something is nearly deterministic, assumptions can be made and even compounded.
+        - this is critical in supply chains: schedules can be set, expectations can be relayed upstream to customers and other business partners.
+        - businesses have capacities for the ad hoc adaptation & flexibility of processes
+          - when relatively few events occur that force a reaction, the business can redirect its resources/personnel
+          - but cumulatively, the effects of (deviation from expectation) are not additive, they are multiplicative
+            - because of this, the differences between (zero risk and minimal risk) in processes are immense.
+        - information about expectations/assumptions (of?) is often more critical than information about the results, yet it is harder to change someone's expectations/assumptions than it is to change the results
+          - especially if their perception of results is biased by existing assumptions

+      - so, ensuring that information related to logistics/processes has been propagated is critical to attaining the coherence of decisions/action/reaction in processes that yields the quasi-determinism needed (for certainty/confidence)
+        - refine the above. explain how the prioritization of information for consensus and the measurement of consensus & process adherence relate this section
+        - how specific business relationships (internal/external)
+          break down when guarantees of process can't be met
+          - Service-Level Agreements (SLA)
+        - how some of the most important decisions (involving interpersonal dynamics and developing the intent to coordinate) are set while people are not face-to-face.
+          - describe more.... (making decisions about whether certain types of events are certain/etc as it relates to the coordination of personnel)
+          - expectations/assumptions set in this way are much harder to change. usually, if a manager/coworker decides that they feel that one employee won't adhere to expectations with certainty (specifically certain types of expectations), the employee will never directly hear about it.
+            - that employee will find themselves being isolated, not being brought into the loop and fighting being cut out, perhaps without understanding why.
+            - because these expectations/assumptions are made based on how people feel (esp. without the employee involved) then as that employee becomes more cut out of the loop and has more responsibilities/roles limited, they have less opportunities to change those expectations.

 - signaling with Wu Xing (actual name of this?) in the Imperial Palace
   - there should be notes on this somewhere, but it's a perfect